la2050/archive/_projects/2016/pssst-2017-artists-supporting-artists.md

   cultural and global economic influence (“soft power”)","Minority- and women-owned firms","Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating"]
+project_proposal_impact:
+  - Arts establishments
+  - Employment in the creative industries
+  - Measures of cultural and global economic influence (“soft power”)
+  - Minority- and women-owned firms
+  - >-
+    Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating
+project_proposal_description: >-
+  PSSST will cultivate and amplify Los Angeles’ role as an international arts center by expanding our 2017 interdisciplinary programming that includes: LA Artist Residency, Inter/National Residency, Young Artist Fellowship, Community Conversations, Crit Club, exhibitions and performances, film screenings, lectures, and live music.
+Our 2017 programming, driven by the concept of artists supporting artists, will present 80 underrepresented artists at 50 events for more than 5000 audiences.
+project_areas:
+  - Central LA
 project_proposal_best_place: >-
   LA is becoming the US capital for contemporary art, attracting artists through cheaper rents and ample space.
 In an inscrutable and hierarchical art world,